 A second diplomat said the obstacles blocking the Congo peace deal were broader than just the intervention force.
 He gave no further details.

 Separate peace talks between the Kinshasa government and M23 rebels hosted by Uganda have stalled.

-Diplomats at the AU summit said it was unclear whether the delays to the deal would hold up a recommendation by Ban to the U.N.
-Security Council that the new force be deployed.
+Diplomats at the AU summit said it was unclear whether the delays to the deal would hold up a recommendation by U.N.
+Secretary-General Ban Ki-moon to the U.N.
+Security Council the new force be deployed.

 Ngwej said that under the proposed regional agreement the Kinshasa government would commit to security sector reforms, including the army.